-Chilled Avocado Soup – Beat The Heat With This Recipe
+Chilled Avocado Soup – Beat The Heat

+Chilled Avocado Soup Recipe from Pemos in Nevis.
 As Summertime approaches, at least for us here in the Midwest US, I am always looking for recipes that not only compliment the weather, but also take advantage of the seasonal produce.

 I obtained this recipe from Dossie at Pemos Restaurant in Nevis, West Indies.
 Located just beyond the Nisbet Plantation Beach Club as you come from the airport, Pemos is often overlooked by both visitors and guidebooks alike.
 A shame that is too, as Pemos offers local and regional dishes at a mere fraction of the cost of the better known Nevis restaurants…and most of the time the food is better too!

-When in Nevis, be sure to look up this fine eatery, and experience the “real” Nevis.
+When in Nevis, be sure to look up this fine eatery, and experience the “REAL” Nevis.

 2 Ripe large avocados (also known in the Caribbean as “Yard Pears”)